idominikosgr/VibeKit-VDK-CLI/cursor-rules.md

 ## Creating New Rules

-There are several ways to create new project rules in DevRulesPlus:
+There are several ways to create new project rules in CodePilotRules:

 1. **Interactive Setup Wizard:** Use the provided setup wizard to create properly structured rule files
 2. **AI Assistance:** Use the dedicated task rule by asking the AI: `@tasks/Create-Cursor-Rule.mdc`